Competitiveness

 ELECTRICITY IN PORT

-OPS technology is sufficiently developed for its large-scale implementation in most ports, although this requires the adaptation of the fleet in many cases and electrical and civil engineering works to provide the docks with connections according to the systems. ship electrical.
-In addition, the commercialization of this energy requires the development of new electricity purchase-sale models in accordance with the electricity regulation of each nation and the specific characteristics of the demand, so its use is not yet widespread.
+OPS technology is sufficiently developed for large-scale implementation in most ports, although this requires adaptation of the fleet in many cases and electrical and civil engineering works to provide the docks with connections in accordance with the electrical systems of the ships.
+In addition, the commercialization of this energy requires the development of new models of electricity purchase and sale in accordance with the electrical regulations of each nation and the specific characteristics of demand, so its use is not yet widespread.

 According to the European infrastructure directive for alternative fuels (AFIR), all ports in the CORE network must have OPS connections for passenger ships, cruise ships and container ships before 2030 , being mandatory for ships that call at said ports to connect.
 This being an obligation at the national level whose speed of implementation will depend on the capacity of said nations to conveniently develop the different necessary aspects (regulation, investments, marketing,...) it is established as a fundamental measure of the positioning of said member country, the availability of high voltage electrical connection points.